 Presented by Paula Smith-Marder, Ph.D.

 Shadow and complexes operate as dynamic forces in our lives but are often elusive to grasp.
-In this seminar, we will examine some of the ways in which shadow material and complexes appear in dreams, daily life, and relationships.
+In this seminar we will examine some of the ways in which shadow material and complexes appear in dreams, daily life, and relationships.
 Learning to identify and work with these unconscious aspects of self, both personally and in our clinical work, can lead to a greater sense of integration and cohesion.

 Learning Objectives:

-- Describe what Jung meant by shadow.
+- Describe what Jung meant by the term shadow

-- Describe a complex including its archetypal core.
+- Describe a complex including its archetypal core

-- Give a clinical example of what it means to be caught in a complex.
+- Give a clinical example of what it means to be caught in a complex

-- Describe the difference between the positive and the negative shadow.
+- Describe the difference between the positive and the negative shadow

 Paula Smith-Marder, Ph.D. is a Clinical Psychologist in private practice in Pacific Palisades, and an Analyst member of the CG Jung Institute of Los Angeles where she is on the Faculty and served for eight years as Director of Training.
 She has taught at Alliant University and was an Assistant Clinical Professor in the Women’s Life Center at UCLA in the Department of Psychiatry for sixteen years.
 She has an MA in English from California State University and an MA and PhD from California School of Professional Psychology (Alliant University) Other interests include piano, painting and reading novels.

-Saturday, October 11, 2025 / 2:00 am - 4:00 pm [Pacific]
+Saturday, October 11, 2025 / 2:00 pm - 4:00 pm [Pacific]

 Case Consultation: The Dynamism of Shadow and Complexes